Skip to main content

 When a living will takes effect:

 A living will takes effect when you cannot make your own medical decisions.
-Healthcare providers have to decide that you can no longer make medical decisions for yourself.
-Depending on your state's rules, 1 or 2 doctors must decide the following:
+Healthcare providers will decide if you can no longer make medical decisions.
+Depending on the state you live in, 1 or 2 doctors must decide the following:

 What to think about when you prepare your living will: